mattayres/li2mod/lithium/readme.txt

 (or ctf directory for CTF mode).

 If you don't want your server listed publicly, set public 0 in your config.
-If you don't want your server connecting to the lmaster, set use_lmaster 0.

 Administration